If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 What if you didn’t start a new “diet” every January?
 No restriction.
 No elimination.
 No guilt.
 No shame.
 No “shoulds.”
 No “failure.”
 And what if you actually became healthier?
 No scale necessary.
 Sounds great, right?
 Got it, you say.
 I’ve got one in mind that says it’s “not a diet.”
 Such “non-diets” fill our inboxes or social […]Read More

-Every body deserves a traditional Thanksgiving meal.
+Should you make your Thanksgiving meal healthier?
+I believe that every body can enjoy a traditional Thanksgiving meal.
 But as a nutrition student back in 2012, I would have found that statement reckless, disregarding the “epidemic” of weight/health challenges facing our country.
-That year my parents traveled from Maryland to Denver to spend the Thanksgiving holiday with me and my family.
-While I swung kettlebells and climbed revolving […]Read More
+That year my parents traveled from Maryland to Denver to spend the Thanksgiving holiday with […]Read More

 Subvert The ‘Body Hierarchy’